splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrumentation/lambda-ec2-collector-gateway.rst

 .. meta::
    :description: The Splunk OpenTelemetry Lambda layer automatically instruments your AWS Lambda functions for many programming languages.
 Follow these steps to get started.

 You can automatically instrument your Lambda function for Splunk Observability Cloud using a layer for your runtime and a Collector gateway in EC2.
-This can further reduce overhead.
+This helps aggregate data and reduce load.

 Follow these instructions to install the Splunk OpenTelemetry Lambda layer for Java, Python, or Node.js functions: